akshatc2/deep_learning/README.md

 # deep_learning
-Some basic deep learning projects
+Some basic deep learning projects like

+- Logistic regression with gradident descent, implmented in python with numpy